History of Deportivo de A Coruña: 2002/2003: Makaay's final season

 The team was plagued with injuries and suspensions and Irureta never could use the players he wanted.
 On 7 December 2002 the team occupied a disappointing eighth position after a 1–1 draw at lowly Recreativo de Huelva.
 In the Liga this was to be the turning point, but in Europe things got very complicated.
-The team gave away a 2–0 home lead against Juventus (2-2) and were helpless at Manchester United (2-0 loss).
+The team gave away a 2–0 home lead against Juventus (2-2) and were helpless at Manchester United (2–0 loss).
 Not until the end of February would there come an option to fix this, and until then the team could concentrate on the Liga and Copa.

-The next three Liga matches were won against Málaga (1-0), Valencia (0-1) and Celta de Vigo (3-0) and it permitted the team to occupy the third position on 4 January 2003 at still seven points of surprising leaders Real Sociedad.
+The next three Liga matches were won against Málaga (1–0), Valencia (0–1) and Celta de Vigo (3–0) and it permitted the team to occupy the third position on 4 January 2003 at still seven points of surprising leaders Real Sociedad.
 When the next Champions League match against Basel arrived on 19 February, the team had taken ten out of a possible eighteen Liga points and survived Copa rounds against Alicante and Murcia.
 But Mallorca had beaten Deportivo 2–3 in Riazor in the Semifinal of this tournament while Basel added salt to their wounds by inflicting a shocking 1–0 defeat in Switzerland.

 Now Deportivo were wounded, but not dead.
-In Europe it revived by a narrow 1–0 home win against Basel although it couldn't hang on to a 1–2 lead at Juventus.
+In Europe it revived by a narrow 1–0 home win against Basel although it could not hang on to a 1–2 lead at Juventus.
 The Italians scored a dramatic injury-time winner and it was the end of Deportivo in Europe.
-For the first time in three campaigns the team didn't survive the second group phase.
+For the first time in three campaigns the team did not survive the second group phase.
 But once again the team could aim its focus on the domestic Liga.

 Seven days before the European exit at Juventus the team was eliminated from the Copa del Rey tournament at Mallorca (1-1).
 But in the Liga the return of Valerón and Molina, who had been out with cancer, provided a much needed boost.
-The team achieved seven wins in eight Liga matches, among which victories against Alavés (6-0), Real Sociedad (2-1) and Barcelona (2-4).
+The team achieved seven wins in eight Liga matches, among which victories against Alavés (6–0), Real Sociedad (2–1) and Barcelona (2–4).
 The win against the Basque team lifted Deportivo to the second place at just three points of Liga leaders Real Madrid.
-Although the team was slaughtered 3–0 at Mallorca, victories against Recreativo (5-0, with the Liga debut of Dani Mallo) and Málaga (0-2) gave the team the first Liga spot on 10 May 2003.
+Although the team was slaughtered 3–0 at Mallorca, victories against Recreativo (5–0, with the Liga debut of Dani Mallo) and Málaga (0–2) gave the team the first Liga spot on 10 May 2003.
 Real Sociedad had equal points while Real Madrid followed at just one point.